mjablons1/concurrency-stopwatch/README.md

 # concurrency-stopwatch
 A minimum working example comparing concurrency syntax in Java, Python, Go and Erlang.

+<em>IMPORTANT NOTE: The code implements a toy-stopwatch for didactic reason of syntax comparison between these programming languages using built-ins as much as possible.
+To achieve this, the stopwatch is not meant to be accurate or address  thread-safety when scaled (especially Java and Python case).</em>

 ## Process/Thread diagram
 <img
     style="display: block;